 Healing From Trauma, permanent display at Birmingham Crisis Centre, July 2023 onwards

-Birmingham Lockdown Stories, Birmingham City Council House, April 2022 – Ongoing
+Birmingham Lockdown Stories, permanent display at Birmingham City Council House since April 2022

 Arjan, When football has no division, Wolverhampton Museum and Art Gallery, July - September 2023